gtmaskall/Springboard_FDS_example_capstone/proposal_notes.md

 ### Reasons for not Achieving Good Data

-Here again we have multiple water course (e.g. late, river) observations over time (by year), with water body ID given along with the classiciation status, level and element.
+Here again we have multiple water course (e.g. lake, river) observations over time (by year), with water body ID given along with the classiciation status, level and element.
 It's not defined what the Classification level refers to (e.g. "Element") or whether a Classification Status of "Does Not Support Good"